 - Time management – translates well to most roles

-- Relationship building – translates well to account manager roles
+- Relationship building – translates well to account manager or client success roles

 - Empathy – translates well to most roles

 - Organization – translates well to operations and program manager roles

 - Leadership – translates well to program manager and product manager roles

 Free resources for learning technology skills include: